angular/angular/aio/content/guide/http.md

 ## Testing HTTP requests

 As for any external dependency, you must mock the HTTP backend so your tests can simulate interaction with a remote server.
-The `@angular/common/http/testing` library makes it straightforward to set up such mocking .
+The `@angular/common/http/testing` library makes it straightforward to set up such mocking.

 Angular's HTTP testing library is designed for a pattern of testing in which the app executes code and makes requests first.
 The test then expects that certain requests have or have not been made,